lapd-c/acamps.github.io/_posts/2015-03-19-keep-up-with-your-knowledge-portfolio.markdown

 ---
-title: "Keep up your rythm with your <em>Knowledge portfolio</em>"
+title: "Keep up your rythmn with your <em>Knowledge portfolio</em>"
 layout: post
 date: 2015-03-19 22:33:24
 categories: improvement
 ---
 In the fantastic book [The Pragmatic Programmer][pragmatic] there's a section fully dedicated to your *knowledge portfolio* and how you should keep it updated and meaningful.
 I recommend you read it.

-But first things first.
+First things first.

 ### What is a knowledge portfolio?
 A knowledge portfolio, is a place where you keep all of your knowledge related **objectives** and **accomplishments**.